syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

+{% highlight UWP %}

+//Create a new PDF document.

+PdfDocument document = new PdfDocument();

+//Add a new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Create the form

+PdfForm form = document.Form;

+//Set the form as read only

+form.ReadOnly = true;

+//Create a text box field and add the properties.

+PdfTextBoxField textBoxField = new PdfTextBoxField(page, "FirstName");

+textBoxField.Bounds = new RectangleF(0, 0, 100, 20);

+textBoxField.ToolTip = "First Name";

+textBoxField.Text = "john";

+//set read only property for a particular field

+//textBoxField.ReadOnly = true;

+//Add the form field to the document.

+document.Form.Fields.Add(textBoxField);

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+await document.SaveAsync(stream);

+//Close the document

+document.Close(true);

+//Save the stream as PDF document file in local machine.
+Refer to PDF/UWP section for respected code samples

+Save(stream, "Form.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Create a new PDF document.

+PdfDocument document = new PdfDocument();

+//Add a new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Create the form

+PdfForm form = document.Form;

+//Set the form as read only

+form.ReadOnly = true;

+//Create a text box field and add the properties.

+PdfTextBoxField textBoxField = new PdfTextBoxField(page, "FirstName");

+textBoxField.Bounds = new RectangleF(0, 0, 100, 20);

+textBoxField.ToolTip = "First Name";

+textBoxField.Text = "john";

+//set read only property for a particular field

+//textBoxField.ReadOnly = true;

+//Add the form field to the document.

+document.Form.Fields.Add(textBoxField);

+//Save the document into stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+stream.Position = 0;

+//Close the document

+document.Close(true);

+//Defining the ContentType for pdf file

+string contentType = "application/pdf";

+//Defin the file name

+string fileName = "Form.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//Create a new PDF document.

+PdfDocument document = new PdfDocument();

+//Add a new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Create the form

+PdfForm form = document.Form;

+//Set the form as read only

+form.ReadOnly = true;

+//Create a text box field and add the properties.

+PdfTextBoxField textBoxField = new PdfTextBoxField(page, "FirstName");

+textBoxField.Bounds = new Syncfusion.Drawing.RectangleF(0, 0, 100, 20);

+textBoxField.ToolTip = "First Name";

+textBoxField.Text = "john";

+//set read only property for a particular field

+//textBoxField.ReadOnly = true;

+//Add the form field to the document.

+document.Form.Fields.Add(textBoxField);

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream into pdf file

+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Please refer PDF/Xamarin section for respective code samples

+if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+{
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Form.pdf", "application/pdf", stream);
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("Form.pdf", "application/pdf", stream);
+}

+{% endhighlight %}

  {% endtabs %}

 The below code snippet illustrates how to set the read only property to an existing PDF document.